Oriented Bounding Boxes Object Detection

 Dataset format

 OBB dataset format can be found in detail in the Dataset Guide.
-The YOLO OBB format designates bounding boxes by their four corner points with coordinates normalized between 0 and 1, following this structure:
+The YOLO OBB format designates bounding boxes by their four corner points with coordinates normalized between 0 and 1, following this structure.
+Ultralytics Platform supports OBB annotation with a dedicated oriented bounding box drawing tool:

 Val